awhumayun/DerDieDas/README.md

 # DerDieDas

-DerDieDas is a website that determines the gender of a German noun.
+DerDieDas is a website that determines the gender of a German noun which can be accessed at [https://awhumayun.github.io/DerDieDas/](https://awhumayun.github.io/DerDieDas/).

 ## Tools Used